Sarah Willingham’s 13 essential lessons to raising finance

-As a Pioneer, Willingham will be sharing her expert insights on raising finance at a one-off funding masterclass in Birmingham, alongside successful entrepreneurs Jordan Daykin of GripItFixings, Leigh Purnell of Petalite, and Nutmeg CFO Tracey Sambrook.
+As a Pioneer, Willingham shared her expert insights on raising finance at a one-off funding masterclass in Birmingham, alongside successful entrepreneurs Jordan Daykin of GripItFixings, Leigh Purnell of Petalite, and Nutmeg CFO Tracey Sambrook.

-To give you a taster of what you can expect to learn at the Plusnet Pioneers event, we held an exclusive interview with Willingham to gauge her views on everything from the UK funding landscape to arrogant entrepreneurs.
+As part of the Plusnet Pioneers event, we held an exclusive interview with Willingham to gauge her views on everything from the UK funding landscape to arrogant entrepreneurs.

 Currently travelling the world with her family, visiting locations such as Australia and LA – “I have become that friend you should unfollow on social media!” – Willingham took some time out to offer funding advice and lessons for start-ups and small businesses…